Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 Best Time to Visit Greek Islands with Kids

 Early to mid June and early to mid September are the family sweet spots.
-Sea is warm (75 degrees plus), crowds are 30 percent thinner than peak July, hotel prices are 20 to 30 percent cheaper, and the heat is bearable.
+Sea is warm (75 degrees plus), crowds are 30 percent thinner than peak July, hotel prices 20 to 30 percent cheaper, and the heat is bearable.

 July and August are the peak season - hot, busy, beautiful, expensive.
 Avoid them if you have flexibility, especially with toddlers.
+Leo's first Greek beach day was August in Naxos and we lost half a day to a heat-wave nap.

 Pick Your Island

-Naxos: The Family Favorite
+Naxos: The Family Favourite

 Naxos has the best sandy beaches in the Cyclades, full stop.
 Agios Georgios beach in the main town is shallow, calm, and walkable from your hotel - you can wade out 100 yards before the water hits an adult's hips.
 Plaka, Mikri Vigla, and Agia Anna are wide sandy beaches with shallow approaches and family-friendly tavernas.